LiyuZer/NeuroEvolution/README.md

 # NeuroEvolution
-Certainly!
-Here's a short README summary for your neuro-evolution project:

 Welcome to our neuro-evolution project!
 This project is a raw implementation that explores the power of neural networks through evolutionary algorithms.
 We utilize both mutation algorithms and a mix of asexual and sexual crossover mutations to enhance our network over time.